charonn0/Xojo-OpenAI/README.md

 ## Highlights
 * Issue natural-language instructions to the AI
 * Generate images based on a description
-* Modify, analyse, and partse text or source code according to instructions
+* Modify, analyse, and parse text or source code according to instructions

 ## Synopsis